industrial-asset-hub/asset-link-sdk/docs/cmd.md

 To facilitate development and testing of the Asset Link, an interactive command-line tool is provided to manually trigger the discovery process.
 This command will provide the results (i.e., the devices or assets discovered by the Asset Link) as output.
 For example discovery can be started/stopped and results can be retrieved.

-The command line tool provides a possibility for user to test the Asset Link created using asset-link-sdk even without having an associated gateway.
+The command line tool provides a possibility for user to test the Asset Link created using al-ctl even without having an associated gateway.
 The discovered assets can be retrieved in a file using various commands and the same can be validated against the underlying data model.
 The details of the test-suite are as follows:

 ```bash